rassie/beads-ui/docs/architecture.md

-# beads-ui Architecture and Protocol (v1)
+# beads-ui Architecture (v2)

-Note
+Note (2025-10-26)

-- As of 2025-10-25, the UI and server move to a push‑only, breaking protocol for issue updates.
-This document describes the legacy v1 request/response shapes and remains for historical reference.
-For the current push protocol, see `docs/protocol/issues-push-v2.md`.
-Legacy read RPCs `list-issues` and `epic-status` are removed from the server.
+- beads-ui has migrated to a push‑only protocol for lists and details.
+The server no longer implements legacy read RPCs `list-issues` and `epic-status`.
+  For the normative protocol reference, see `docs/protocol/issues-push-v2.md`.

-This document describes the high‑level architecture of beads‑ui and the v1 WebSocket protocol used between the browser SPA and the local Node.js server.
+This document describes the high‑level architecture of beads‑ui and the v2 push‑only data flow used between the browser SPA and the local Node.js server.

 ## Overview